Fabicaso/SCALA-FeatureTests/README.md

 ### Run specific tests

-If you want to run only feature test you need to execute:
+If you want to run only feature tests you need to execute:
 ```
-sbt "test-only *FeatureTestRunner"
+sbt -Denv=stg "test-only *FeatureTestRunner"
 ```

-If you want to run only feature test you need to execute:
+If you want to run only smoke tests you need to execute:
 ```
-sbt "test-only *SmokeTestRunner"
+sbt -Denv=stg "test-only *SmokeTestRunner"
 ```

 ## Report generation